-Uganda, the Pearl of Africa, is rich with a variety of tree species, plant life, beautiful landscapes and abundant wildlife, including the Big 5.
+The number of wild animals found in Uganda is impressive to travelers that flock this tiny east African country.
+Uganda, the Pearl of Africa, is rich with a variety of tree species, plant life, beautiful landscapes and abundant wildlife, including the great Apes (Chimpanzee & Mountain Gorilla) and the Big 5.
 Uganda enjoys perfect weather throughout the year, the tropical climate is ideal for wildlife viewing.

-It is everyone’s fascination to visit and to be able to have the once in a lifetime glimpse of the big five.
-Well, the big five are not the only animal to be marvelled at!
+Well, the big five are not the only animals in Uganda to be marveled at!
 Uganda has over 350 species of mammals in all sizes.
-They range from large mammals like gorillas, rhinos, buffaloes, lions, and elephants to small ones, like bats, bush baby and shrews.
+They range from large (like gorillas, rhinos, buffaloes, lions, and elephants) to small ones (like bats, bush baby and shrews).

 The animals found in Uganda can be grouped into these categories: